Funkor-dev/head-md-soft-robots/Presentations/cnrs_presentation.md

 ## Research Question

+How can people be less lonely at home ?
+How can you turn memories to life again ?
-How to signal someone was there few times ago ?
+How to signal someone was at home few times ago ?
 How to redefine the silence in the living room ?
-How can people be less lonely at home ?
-How can you

 ## Research